Slow-Res/can-of-books-backend/README.md

 > We Added updateBook route by their id

+> We Adjusted All crud services to be by email only, so can users get only their data

 ## Estimates

-> Took me 1 Hour to finish
+> Took me 2 Hour to finish

 ## Credit and Collaborations